umang1408/Sales-Dashboard/README.md

 • In order to gain various insights, data was imported from excel to Power Bi

-• The power of Power BI allow the company officials to explore data by drilling down into specific location, year, product code, and other factors
+• The power of Power BI allow the company officials to explore data by drilling down into specific location, year, product code, and other factors.
+In this dashboard, I have also used decomposition tree and Q & A AI visuals present under the INSERT tab of Power Bi.